 Medical Editor: John P. Cunha, DO, FACOEP

 Aminosyn-HF 8% (amino acid injection) is a combination of amino acids used to treatment of hepatic encephalopathy in patients with cirrhosis or hepatitis.
-Aminosyn-HF 8% provides nutritional support for patients with these diseases of the liver who require parenteral nutrition and are intolerant of general purpose amino acid injections, which are contraindicated in patients with hepatic coma.
-Common side effects include skin redness, inflammation, warm sensation, and swelling at the injection site.
-Flushing, fever, and nausea, water weight gain, edema, increase in BUN, and low blood sodium may also occur.
+Aminosyn-HF 8% provides nutritional support for patients with these diseases of the liver who require parenteral nutrition and are intolerant of other general purpose amino acid injections, which are contraindicated in patients with hepatic coma.
+Common side effects of Aminosyn-HF 8% include:

 The total dose of Aminosyn-HF 8% depends upon daily protein requirements and the patient's metabolic and clinical response.
 Aminosyn-HF 8% may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Aminosyn-HF 8% should be used only if prescribed.
 Consult your doctor before breastfeeding.